 This Thursday, May 21, 2020, marks forty days since Resurrection Sunday, the day in the Bible when Jesus left the earth for heaven.
 But for most Christians, Ascension Day is uncelebrated, unnoticed, even unknown.
 We know the Easter story, but do we know the Ascension story?

-For centuries too many have missed this critical event that deserves a bit of hoopla of its own—for at least four major reasons.
+For centuries too many have missed this critical event that deserves a bit of hoopla of its own—for at least three major reasons.
 Here is Ascension Day explained.